jgroschwitz/GrAPES/README.md

 python #TODO
 ```

-If your parser output multiple files, as long as their alphanumeric order is the same, this script should work on your files as well.
+If your parser outputs multiple files, as long as their alphanumeric order is the same, this script should work on your files as well.

 If you do not have access to the AMR 3.0 test set, you can still use parts of GrAPES.
 Instructions are provided below.